About the Author

-Jurist, advocate and international development strategist, Désiré Assogbavi has over 20 years of progressive and cross-cutting experience on policy analysis, humanitarian diplomacy, high-level representation, strategic leadership, management and programming at national, regional and global levels.
-His thematic expertise includes international law and administrative sciences, human rights, governance, human security, humanitarian and social policies.
+Désiré Assogbavi is a jurist, advocate, and international development strategist with more than two decades of progressive experience in policy analysis, humanitarian diplomacy, high-level representation, strategic leadership, and program management at national, regional, and global levels.
+His expertise covers international law, human rights, governance, human security, administrative sciences, and humanitarian and social policies.

-Expert on African politics and development issues he has advanced knowledge on multilateral institutions especially the African Union, its Regional Economic Communities and the United Nations System.
+Widely recognized as an authority on African policies, politics and institutions, Désiré has extensive knowledge of multilateral institutions, particularly the African Union (AU), its Regional Economic Communities (RECs), and the United Nations system.

-Désiré is currently the Francophone Africa Director of the ONE Campaign.
-He was the Representative of the United Nations Population Fund (UNFPA) to the African Union & the UNECA, and the Director of the Fund’s Liaison Office in Addis Ababa, Ethiopia from 2017 to 2019 where he worked on population and development issues in relation with the United Nations’ Global Agenda for Sustainable Development and the African Union’s Agenda 2063 with a specific focus on the youth, demographic dividend, gender justice & the empowerment of women and girls.
+He currently serves as Advocacy Advisor for Africa at the Open Society Foundations (OSF).
+Prior to this role, he was Senior Director of Advocacy and Strategic Relations for Africa at the ONE Campaign and earlier Representative of the United Nations Population Fund (UNFPA) to the African Union and UNECA, where from 2017 to 2019 he directed the Fund’s Liaison Office in Addis Ababa.
+In that capacity, he advanced work on population and development within the frameworks of the UN’s Sustainable Development Goals and the AU’s Agenda 2063, with a particular focus on youth, demographic dividends, gender justice, and the empowerment of women and girls.

 Contact: Desire.Assogbavi@Assodesire.com or Desire.Assogbavi@gmail.com